PCarpenter626/PJ4_MathMetrics-/README.md

 # Step 6- Google Slides

-# Running the tests
-Explain how to run the automated tests for this system

 # Contributors
 - Students of DATA @ Adams Middle School in Grand Prairie, TX
 - Math Test writers of the Grand Prairie ISD